Atia-Farha/Contact-Form/README.md

 # Contact-Form
-A contact form website made with only vanilla HTML, CSS &amp; PHP
+A contact form website made with only raw PHP, CSS &amp; MySQL